Customer Self-Service: A Brief but Comprehensive Guide

 Stripe (subscription management)

-Stripe’s self-serve subscription management portal is a web-based platform that allows customers to manage their subscription services, without assistance from a customer support representative.
+Stripe has a self-serve subscription management portal that is a web-based platform that allows customers to manage their subscription services, without assistance from a customer support representative.

 Wix Answers (FAQ)